 Once you have decided on which cryptocurrency broker you wish to use to buy Bitcoin, you will then need to open an account.
 Now, the process is largely the same across all of the brokers that I discussed in the sections below.

-With that said, I’ll discuss the specifics with Kraken, as the platform is arguably the best option for Europeans looking to buy Bitcoin for the first time.
+With that said, I’ll discuss the specifics with Kraken, one of the most popular options for Europeans looking to buy Bitcoin for the first time.

 So, the first step is to head over to the cryptocurrency broker and open an account.
 You will be asked to enter some personal information – such as: